adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v2/teaser/README.md

 11. `./titleType` - stores the value for this title's HTML element type

 ### Extending the Teaser Component
-When extending the Teaser component by using `sling:resourceSuperType`, developers need to define the `imageDelegate` property for the proxy component and point it to the designated Image component.
+When extending the Teaser component by using `sling:resourceSuperType`, developers need to define the `buttonDelegate`, `imageDelegate` and `titleDelegate` property for the proxy component and point it to the designated button, image and title component.

 For example:
 ```